-Every year, millions of dollars are wasted on advertising that is glizty and well-produced, but not very well thought-out.
-Like the stereotypical supermodel… nice to look at, but there’s just no substance there.
+Every year, millions of dollars are wasted on advertising that is well-produced, but not very well thought-out.
+Like the stereotypical supermodel… pretty to look at, but with no brand strategy, there’s just no substance there.
+All sizzle, no steak.

 It was an expensive lesson, and an all-too-common false start with his ad agency.

 That’s the difference between a strategic branding company and most small ad agencies.
-Branding starts earlier — further “upstream” — and goes deeper.
+With us, branding starts earlier — further “upstream” — and goes much deeper.
 It touches all facets of the business, not just the outbound advertising messages.
 It goes beyond the sizzle to the meat of the business.

-Companies that DO have a clear sense of their marketing strategy have a huge leg-up on the competition.
+Companies that DO have a clear sense of their brand strategy have a huge leg-up on the competition.

 Little Caesar’s is a classic example.
 Their brand strategy was simple: Sell value and compete with Dominoes on price.
 How?
 Sell two-for-one pizzas, to be exact.